is a multiplatform First-Person Shooter

 - Deus ex Machina: An Invoked Trope, invoked by Ishi as he and Gray are left to die aboard Sorrano's flagship.

 - The Dev Team Thinks of Everything: There are skillshots for practically every single way to kill a mook, short of simply shooting them.
 Kicking them into a paste against the wall?
 "Graffiti".
 Knocking a hot dog stand into their face?
 "Fast Food".
 Blow the stand up instead?
 "Sausage Fest".
 Shooting them in the butt?
 "Rear Entry".
 Wrapping a mook with the Flail Gun and pulling another towards him before he explodes?
 "Smart Mine".
 Wrapping a mook with the Flail Gun and kicking him towards another enemy?
 "Homie Missile".
 Shoot an enemy in the throat and make him vomit blood?
 "Gag Reflex".
+Kill an enemy piloting a Gyrocopter without destroying said 'copter?
+"Skyjack".
 The list goes on and on.